RockinTechBomb/gobot/README.md

 $ go get github.com/ChimeraCoder/anaconda
 ```

-The following environment variables will need to be set with their obvious values:
+The following environment variables will need to be set with their obvious values

 ```
 src/github.com/RockinTechBomb/gobot/config/config.json